Uname58/calculator/README.md

 # calculator
-keep updating for this "Calcultor" if any suggest please commend your suggestion thank you
+Keep updating for this "Calcultor", if there's any suggest please commend your suggestion, thank you.